 Martin Down National Nature Reserve is an extensive area of chalk grassland and scrub, nationally important for its rich archaeology and wealth of downland wildlife.

 Currently grazed by sheep, the habitat and overall biodiversity would be improved by adding cattle to the mix.
-Cows are larger and heavier, they’re less selective about what they eat and the’re more efficient at breaking down scrub in their search for food and shelter.
+Cows are larger and heavier, they’re less selective about what they eat and they’re more efficient at breaking down scrub in their search for food and shelter.

 But cattle have different needs to sheep, and Martin Down doesn’t currently have all these resources, so new fencing, a corral and water supply have been created for graziers to bring their cows to the site.